The indispensable items I pack for every trip

 Hats for Travel

 A hat may not be a travel essential for every woman, but I encourage you to at least consider one for your next trip.
-I love the selection of hats by Kooringal Australia (they ship overseas).
-In the U.S. they are part of a great collection at Tommy Bahama if you’d prefer to try them on, rather than order online.
+I love the selection of hats by Tommy Bahama.
+I took the Laguna Drover Hat on a recent trip to Africa.

 Tote, Crossbody Bag or Backpack for Daily Essentials